New Year, New Career

 Those Who Succeed in Real Estate

-The common traits are motivation, vision, patience, and perseverance.
+The common traits are purpose-driven motivation, vision, patience, and perseverance.
 Successful real estate agents are coachable and show up consistently, especially on the most boring days.
 Being busy or overwhelmed is not what they fear.
 Instead, it’s coming to work day after day with no business at all.

 Whichever broker you choose to work for, be sure they have more than real-estate related training.
 You want to find sales training.
 For most people, this pushes them outside their comfort zone and feels completely unrelated to the everyday business of selling houses.

 Here are some of the personality types that we tend to find in the industry:

 Any and all real estate agents are able to take on financial risk for a period of time.
 These individuals know they will reap greater rewards in the long run.
 If you find yourself a bit entrepreneurial but don’t have a lot of capital to start a new business, real estate is a great opportunity.
 There are limited start-up costs and no requirement for inventory or even office space in the beginning.
 It is possible to keep marketing costs low and build an entire business on networking and prospecting.